Skip to main content

 Related: Lebanese Police Certificate

-With election cycles approaching, expats should verify their registration and eligibility through official channels.
-Administrative updates may affect participation procedures.
+With election cycles approaching, expats should verify their registration and eligibility through official channels, as administrative updates may affect participation procedures.